inveniosoftware/docs-invenio-rdm/docs/operate/customize/metadata/optional_fields.md

 MEETING_CUSTOM_FIELDS_UI["hide_from_landing_page"] = True
 ```

-You'll need to initialize the field by typing `pipenv run invenio rdm-records custom-fields init`.
+You'll need to initialize the field by typing `invenio rdm-records custom-fields init` (preceded by `uv run` or `pipenv run` as appropriate).
 Restart your instance, and you should see the fields appear in the deposit form like:

 ![Optional field result (deposit form)](./imgs/pub_info_deposit_form.png)